Coffee with Anticonvulsants: What’s Safe, What’s Not, and When

 In conclusion, while there are no direct interactions between coffee and acetazolamide, there are certain considerations and precautions that should be taken into account.
 Moderation in caffeine consumption from all sources is advised due to the diuretic effect of both substances and the potential for dehydration.
 Individuals should also be aware of possible increased gastrointestinal disturbances and heightened sensitivity to caffeine’s stimulating effects when combined with acetazolamide.

-Coffee With Zonisamide
+Coffee and Zonisamide

 Coffee with Zonisamide: A Promising Combination for Seizure Control